Patrick Fiori: Further successes (2000–present)

 In September 2017, he released his tenth album Promesse with the single "Où je vis" from the album.
 It contained two collaborations with Slimane and with French-Comorian singer and rapper Soprano.
-The Soprano collaboration "Chez nous (Plan d'Aou, Air Bel)" written by Jean-Jacques Goldman was a tribute to immigrants to France, particularly the immigrant inhabitants of Air Bel, a suburb of Marseilles.
+The Soprano collaboration "Chez nous (Plan d'Aou, Air Bel)" written by Jean-Jacques Goldman was a tribute to immigrants to France, particularly the immigrant inhabitants of Air Bel, a suburb of Marseille.
 It was accompanied with a music video where Fiori's parents appear in roles of Armenian immigrants.
 Additional writing collaborations included Arianne Quatrefages, Serge Lama and Ycare.
 Fiori went on tour in the summer of 2018 interpreting the album.

 He has collaborated with a great number of artists.
 In addition to artists mentioned above, we can add Gérard Lenorman, Zucchero, Chico and the Gypsies, Anne Etchegoyen.